Quick Links to:

 Young Birders Association

-A bird watching club for teens presented by NORDC and the Orleans Audubon Society
+A bird watching club for teens in partnership with the

 Why: Bird watching fosters a huge number of skills necessary for a successful life, such as focus, patience, critical thinking, and closeness to nature.
 For those interested in a career in any kind of field science, it also teaches observation and analytical skills, identification, the ability to use and compile research data, and nature literacy.
 It may also open the opportunity to do real citizen science and make a difference for our local birds.